EAS Europe Airlines: Company history

-Europe Aéro Service was a subsidiary of Societé Aero Sahara and began flights in 1965 with services between Perpignan and Palma de Majorca with Handley Page Dart Herald aircraft.
-Other services were between Valence - Paris; Metz - Paris and Paris - Rennes.
-The airline also operated charter flights.
+Europe Aéro Service was established in July 1965 as the France-based branch of Societé Aero Sahara from Algeria.
+Charter flights were started immediately and in 1966 launched schedules between Perpignan and Palma de Majorca with several aircraft types, including Handley Page Dart Herald.
+Other services were between Valence – Paris; Metz – Paris and Paris – Rennes.
 In 1971 EAS was operating night freight flights for Air France mostly flying newspapers from Paris to Marseille, Toulouse, Algiers, Casablanca, Frankfurt, Milan, Tunis and Zurich.

-Another aircraft used in the 1970s was the Vickers Vanguard and from 1972 the SE 210 Caravelle was used for passenger flights.
+Another aircraft used in the 1970s was the Vickers Vanguard freighter and, from 1972, the SE 210 Caravelle or passenger flights.